mindspore-lab/mindone/examples/kohya_sd_scripts/README.md

 └── img715.png
 ```

-Create a text file and set the extension to `.toml` and write as follow.
+Create a text file, set the extension to `.toml` and write as follows.

 ```toml
 [general]